elkocho1/battleship-game/README.md

 ![Responsive Mock Up](documentation/mock-up-responsive.png)

+The program can be reached by the [link](https://michaels-battleship-game-d48b393c746c.herokuapp.com/)

 The game is a Python terminal project whose primary purpose is to have fun and play it.

 Users the classic battleship game and try to win against the computer.
 In total you play 50 rounds max, and u have to sunk 8 ships from the enemy.